AI Use Cases/Financial Services

 What is the timeframe to deploy AI flight risk & retention scoring?

-Deployment typically spans 10-14 weeks from contract signature to production launch.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 cover system integration and data validation (HRIS, compensation, core banking platform connectors).
 Weeks 4-7 include model training on your historical turnover data, backtesting against known departures, and calibration to your institution's specific role hierarchies and regulatory cycles.
 Weeks 8-10 focus on HR team training, dashboard customization, and retention workflow integration.
-Most Financial Services clients see measurable results - first cohort of prevented departures and improved intervention outcomes - within 60 days of go-live, with full model accuracy achieved by month 6 post-deployment.
+A rollout like this is scoped to show measurable results - a first cohort of flagged risks and completed interventions - within 60 days of go-live, with accuracy improving as the model checks its predictions against your actual outcomes.

 What behavioral signals does the AI engine use to generate flight risk scores for Financial Services employees?